 We definitely need a bucket of potatoes and also a bunch of onions.
 When I pulled the potatoes out of the garden, I sorted them right there in the field.
 All our potatoes to be used as seed next year are sitting in separate bags on shelves in the cold room.

 Keep your onions in a different room – they don’t get along too well with some other veggies in storage.
 Onions like it a little warmer than cold room temperatures.

 Now that my bags are full, it’s time to head back upstairs and put the groceries away.

-But first, check out what I’ve gathered.
+Check out what I’ve gathered.
 See the nice large chicken on the left?
 I pulled him out of the freezer.
 We raise chickens in the summer – by raising meat birds bred for fast growing, it is an 8 week time commitment for us and we get a lot of chicken in the freezer.

 4 pints green beans